-- 7. The President notes the information communicated by Greece which indicates that the destruction of the remaining stockpiled antipersonnel mines will take 18 months starting from the signature of the revised contract.
-The President notes the importance of Greece presenting a time-bound plan for completion before the start of the destruction process and proceeding with implementation as soon as possible in accordance with Action#14 of the Oslo Action Plan.
-As well, the President encourages Greece to continue to inform regularly on progress and remaining challenges in this respect. - 8.
-The President notes the importance of Greece keeping the States Parties informed on progress made to complete the destruction of its remaining 343,413 stockpiled anti-personnel mines as soon as possible.
-The President encourages Greece to make significant progress in implementation of its Article 4 obligations by the Twenty-First Meeting of the States Parties. - 9.
+- 7. The President recalls the information communicated by Greece at the 20MSP which indicated that the destruction of the remaining stockpiled antipersonnel mines will take 18 months starting from the signature of the revised contract.
+The President notes that the destruction process started in 2023 but that no timeline has yet been shared for the destruction of the remaining 334,938 anti-personnel mines.
+The President recalls the importance of Greece presenting a time-bound plan for completion and proceeding with implementation as soon as possible in accordance with Action#14 of the Oslo Action Plan. - 8.
+As well, the President encourages Greece to continue to inform regularly on progress and remaining challenges in this respect. - 9.
+The President notes the importance of Greece keeping the States Parties informed on progress made to complete the destruction of its remaining 334,938 stockpiled anti-personnel mines as soon as possible.
+The President encourages Greece to complete the implementation of its Article 4 obligations as soon as possible and at the latest by the Fifth Review Conference. - 10.
 The President recognises the commitment of Greece to fully implement Article 4 and understands that impeding circumstances have led Greece to miss its Article 4 deadline in 2008.
 The President recognises that these circumstances have been beyond Greece's control and that it is clear that there has never been an intention by Greece to not fulfil its Article 4 obligations.
 The President further recognises that Greece has provided regular updated information on the situation and has been consistently transparent in this regard.
 However, the delays experienced have unfortunately led to Greece not being able to "destroy or ensure the destruction of all stockpiled anti-personnel mines it owns or possesses as soon as possible but not later than four years after the entry into force of the Convention" and resulted in the country being in non-compliance with the provisions contained in Article 4 of the Convention.
-The President notes that Greece unfortunately remains in a situation of non-compliance, fifteen years after the expiration of its deadline.
-The President notes that the announcement made by Greece at the 20MSP is encouraging and that it is positive that Greece intends to communicate a time-bound plan for completion and work to start the destruction process as well as do its utmost to put an end to this situation as soon as possible.
+The President notes that Greece unfortunately remains in a situation of non-compliance, sixteen years after the expiration of its deadline.
+The President notes that the destruction of 8,475 anti-personnel mines is a step in the right direction but information on the timeline for the destruction of the remaining anti-personnel mines would be welcome.